 From heraldry, shields and crests we went towards luxury marks and something more emblematic.

 The identity for Exclusive Collection properties are now centred around emblems that are identifiable to each property.

-Each hotel has embraced an animal that is native to the local area, the property itself or is representative of the location – Pennyhill Park takes a Fallow Deer from Richmond Park, South Lodge a South Downs sheep, Lainston House have their house owl, The Manor House takes a lion from its gardens, Royal Berkshire is up the road from Royal Ascot and adopts a race horse, whilst Fanhams Hall has it’s own pair of love birds.
+Each hotel has embraced an animal that is native to the local area, the property or is representative of the location – Pennyhill Park takes a Fallow Stag, South Lodge a South Downs sheep, Lainston House have their house owl, The Manor House takes a (stone) lion from its gardens, Royal Berkshire adopts a race horse from neighbouring Royal Ascot and Fanhams Hall has a pair of love birds.

-Applications across the group benefit from the brand architecture with the endless repetition of the property name and logo whilst on property being ruthlessly reduced enabling Exclusive Collection look at how the brand is pulled through the hotels in different ways rather than via the logo appearing hundreds of times.
+Applications across the group benefit from the brand architecture without the endless repetition of the property name and logo whilst on property making Exclusive Collection to look at how the brand is pulled through the hotels in different ways rather than via the logo appearing hundreds of times.